Constitution & Bylaws

 SECTION 5.
-Each chapter which has paid the chapter tax at least thirty days prior to the Convention, the National organization will pay the registration fee for one delegate attending up to the value of the chapter tax.
+Each Chapter which has paid the chapter fee at least 30 days prior to the Convention, the National organization will pay the registration fee for one delegate to attend the National Convention.
+(Amended April 2017 – National Convention)

 SECTION 6.
 An Advisor's Council was authorized in 1959.
 This Council shall elect its officers and meet during the National Convention.
 Officers shall be elected for two biennia.